-4.3 Vertex Elements
+4.3.
+Vertex elements

 In contrast to the Chimera tentacles representing the edges, we have certain broken vertices placed at specific positions in $\tilde{C}{(2,2)}$, respectively, in $\tilde{C}(S_v)$ for all $v \in V(B)$.
-Remember Figure 8 and Definition 25 of Section 3.2.
+Remember Fig. 8 and Definition 25 of Section 3.2.
 In particular, the unit cell in the upper left corner (without rotation) has an unequal number of vertices in the different partitions.
-This means we cannot pair all vertices anymore, like in Figures 12(a) - (c), and a Hamiltonian path in $\tilde{C}(S_v)$, as a part of the overall Hamiltonian cycle, cannot cover all vertices in this unit cell by simple L-turns.
+This means we cannot pair all vertices anymore, like in Figs. 12a-c, and a Hamiltonian path in $\tilde{C}(S_v)$, as a part of the overall Hamiltonian cycle, cannot cover all vertices in this unit cell by simple L-turns.
 It rather needs to follow a more complicated path by using an uneven number of U-turns or straight paths.

-Recapturing the notation introduced with Figure 8, we can establish the following statement about paths in these graphs starting and finishing in the labelled vertices u_1 to u_3 .
+Recapturing the notation introduced with Fig. 8, we can establish the following statement about paths in these graphs starting and finishing in the labeled vertices u_1 to u_3 .